chef-boneyard/chef-client/README.md

 - `log_directory` - The path to the Chef log directory. default: 'CONFIG_DIRECTORY/log'
 - `chef_binary_path` - The path to the chef-client binary. default: 'C:/opscode/chef/bin/chef-client'
 - `daemon_options` - An optional array of extra options to pass to the chef-client
+- `name` - The name of the scheduled task.
+This allows for multiple chef_client_scheduled_task resources when it is used directly like in a wrapper cookbook. default: 'chef-client'

 ## Maintainers